-23. Adult Social Care Directorate has increased against 7 of the 8 factors and remained the same on Giving Something Back.
+16. Adult Social Care Directorate has increased against 6 of the 8 factors.
 Children, Schools and Families has also shown some increases, particularly in Children's Services.
-There has been a decrease in the scores across all the factors for Orbis and the majority of the factors for both Legal, Democratic & Cultural Services and Environment & Infrastructure.
+There has been a decrease in the scores across the majority of the factors for Orbis, Legal, Democratic & Cultural Services and Environment & Infrastructure.